The History of Bagatelle

 for the French market actually describes the tables as “Billiards Anglaise”

-It is the name 'Bagatelle' which has endured however, and we probably have Louis
+The name 'Bagatelle' has endured however, and we have Louis

 XVI, Marie Antoinette and the Château de